Lionk-Framework/Lionk/docs/userGuide/userGuide.md

 ![](dashboardSelection.png)

-In the Widget selection step, you can choose from a list of available components to add to your dashboard.
+By clicking on the **`+`** flaoting button, you can choose from a list of available components to add to your dashboard.
 Each component is listed with its name.
 Select the desired component and click on **`OK`** to proceed.

 **Widget confirmation:**